 “My biggest takeaway?
 The kids were very sensitive.
 I had to develop the ability to quickly de-escalate tense situations, just by listening and validating their feelings.”

 Ryan’s parents both worked hard for everything they have.
 From his dad, a carpenter, Ryan learned the rule of quality over quantity.
 He remembers his mother working an administrative job at the college he attended just so he could receive a discount on his tuition.
 He’s the first college graduate in his family.

 Ryan describes himself as an outdoors guy.
 He has backpacked and explored dozens of national parks, and would love to buy a cabin in the Rocky Mountains someday.
-Some of his favorite hobbies are tinkering with his Jeep Wrangler, riding his Yamaha ATV, and helping Sara’s parents on their 100-acre cattle farm in Clinton County.
+Some of his favorite hobbies are tinkering with his Jeep Wrangler, riding his Yamaha ATV, and helping his in-laws on their 100-acre cattle farm in Clinton County.

 He is grateful to be the Firm’s Chief Information Officer.
 “This place puts a great deal of trust in my decisions in terms of the technology in play here.
 I work best when I’m making strategic decisions.”

 Ryan serves as the Firm’s Chief Information Officer which consists of oversight of all the Firm’s information technology and security.
 With the help of his team which includes a network engineer, systems administrator, .net programmer, technical trainer, and systems support analyst, Ryan is responsible for all the technology and security in eight different locations ranging from Cincinnati to Dallas.
 His engineering mind makes him passionate about how technology works whether it’s the architecture of the Firm’s two data centers or the code behind a custom web application.